There are more toxic ingredients in toothpastes than you can imagine! Here’s what to avoid

-Our dentists usually recommend mainstream toothpastes, even though they may be full of chemicals.
-But that practice may stop after a new, worrying report that suggests the chemical triclosan is linked to cancer.
-The news has put many people – including, we hope, dentists – off Colgate Total toothpaste forever.
-Unfortunately, triclosan is far from the only dangerous chemical lurking in a product most of us use 2-3 times a day, every day.
+Most dentists usually recommend mainstream toothpastes, even though they may be full of chemicals.
+But that practice may stop after a new, worrying report that suggests the chemical triclosan has been linked to cancer.
+Triclosan is found in several toothpastes, such as Colgate Total.
+But unfortunately, it’s far from the only toxic ingredient in toothpastes.
+That’s pretty bad, considering most of us use toothpaste 2-3 times a day, every day!

 For anyone who cares about their teeth as well as their overall health, here’s what you need to know about the toxic ingredients in toothpaste, and how to avoid them from now on.

 Colgate’s Total Fail

 Apparently, Colgate created Total toothpaste to help reduce bleeding gums and improve gum health.
 Although the company claims the Food and Drug Administration approved the toothpaste in 1997 approval as an over-the-counter drug, a closer look at that application process reveals that some of the scientific findings Colgate put forward to establish triclosan’s safety in toothpaste weren’t completely rigorous.
 Oh, and there were no independent studies done.
 That means only Colgate submitted evidence of the safety for their own product.
 Hmm.

 When independent studies were eventually done, triclosan has been shown to be one of the most toxic ingredients in toothpaste – and other products.
 It disrupts the endocrine system of animals, throwing off their hormone functions and possibly leading to cancer.
 Given that humans are exposed to many chemicals every day that interact in the body, it is very difficult to link one substance to one disease.
 But of the 800 to 1,000 chemicals which are believed to disrupt the endocrine system, triclosan is 1 of around 10 that people are regularly exposed to, and which can be easily avoided.